How Many Skin Types Are There?

-Skin changes naturally as we age, with hormones playing a major in role in bringing about these changes.
-Maybe you remember as an adolescent the first saw a glaring red pimple on the tip of your chin, or that time when you noticed your skin suddenly felt a little patchier than normal – all thanks to hormones.
+Skin changes naturally as we age, with hormones playing a major role in bringing about these changes.
+Maybe you remember as an adolescent when you first saw a glaring red pimple on the tip of your chin, or that time when you noticed your skin suddenly felt a little patchier than normal – all thanks to hormones.

 The hormone fluctuations brought on by puberty, pregnancy/childbirth, hormonal birth control, menopause, and just the normal shifts that occur through the years all influence skin type.

 Environmental factors also play a role.
 If you work somewhere with dry air, you might notice that moisture tends to get sucked from your skin by the end of the day.
 If you work around chemicals or spend time in an area that’s high in allergens, you might find your skin becomes more sensitive.